 How can one become a great yoga instructor?
-As yoga schools and classes pop up around the world, it seems like many serious practitioners, at some point, decide to become a yoga teacher.
+As yoga schools and classes pop up worldwide, it seems like many serious practitioners, at some point, decide to become a yoga teacher.
 At yoga studios, teacher training programs are popular with students, and some studios are developing certification programs.
 While it might be that there are many teachers, a great yoga instructor is much more rare.
-Here are three tips on how to go from being a competent instructor to being a great yoga instructor.
+Here are three tips for going from being a competent instructor to being a great yoga instructor.

 Monitor Your Motivation Level

 People in yoga classes turn up for a variety of reasons.
 Some of them are looking to rehabilitate their bodies.
 Others are fitness buffs looking to work hard and round out their workout routines.
-Some come just to relax.
+Some come to relax.
 In many cases, yoga students come seeking a spiritual connection or later enjoy a feeling of euphoria after the relaxation techniques.
-As a yoga teacher, you are the facilitator of all these important and meaningful experiences for your students.
+As a yoga teacher, you facilitate all these important and meaningful experiences for your students.

 Be Happy for Your Students

-On the other hand, it could be that you hear the same complaint about your teaching style over and over again from different sources.
+On the other hand, it could be that you hear the same complaint about your teaching style repeatedly from different sources.
 In this case, you may have to face the uncomfortable truth that you need to change how you are doing things.
 Without changing, how can you improve?
-Great yoga instructors listen to, and respond to, feedback.
+Great yoga instructors listen to and respond to feedback.

-When observing great yoga instructors, all of them continue to study and practice.
-Some teachers will be pinned down to the office with marketing, bookkeeping, and many more business duties.
-We cannot avoid the business aspects, if we reach a management position.
+When observing great yoga instructors, they all continue to study and practice.
+Some teachers will be assigned to the office with marketing, bookkeeping, and many more business duties.
+We cannot avoid the business aspects if we reach a management position.
 What to do?
 You could avoid the business aspects, but you would do better to work with a team.
 Working with a team allows you the freedom and time to improve your craft.